How to Spot Social Media Addiction in Kids: A Guide for Parents

 • Social media usage is getting in the way of other areas of life, such as school, relationships, etc.

-We've probably all seen it: when our kids let their social media time eat into the time they should be spending on other vital things like studies, chores, personal hygiene, time with family, and sleep.
+We've probably all seen it: our kids let their social media time eat into the time they should be spending on other vital things like studies, chores, personal hygiene, time with family, and sleep.
 It's a big red flag for addiction because it shows they can't stop themselves, even when they know they should.

 When it gets really bad, some kids even start avoiding things they used to enjoy so that they can spend more time on social media.
 It's like they're hooked and can't break away, even if it means missing out on other important parts of life.